University of Nebraska at Omaha

 F.R.
 “Fritz” Nordengren, MPH

 Board Member – Iowa Food Systems Council

 Fritz Nordengren splits his time between two worlds.
 In one, he’s an assistant professor for a graduate medical school.
-In the other, he’s the owner of Two Mile Ranch, which raises game birds grows pasture-raised ducks, turkeys, and chickens that are antibiotic free.
-He is also a board member of the Iowa Food Systems council to recommend policy, research and program options for an Iowa food system which supports healthier Iowans, communities, economies and the environment.
+In the other, he’s the owner of Two Mile Ranch, which raises game birds, grows pasture-raised ducks, turkeys, and chickens that are antibiotic-free.
+He is also a board member of the Iowa Food Systems council to recommend policy, research, and program options for an Iowa food system that supports healthier Iowans, communities, economies, and the environment.

 He’s produced documentaries in 12 different countries and was an early pioneer in producing Internet-based media multimedia storytelling projects in the early 1990s.
 Nordengren has been recognized for his creative work four times by USA Today, was twice picked as one of the Top 100 Producers by AV Video/Multimedia Producer magazine, and has been recognized by the National Press Photographers Association.